vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/regular-expression-matching.md

        <p>Or we can see if the preceding character in a pattern matches the current element in the input string.</p>
     </li>
     <li>
-       <b>Case 2</b>: If a character in the pattern is <code class="inline">.</code>, then we can ignore the current element from both the input string and see if that returns us a match, as <code class="inline">.</code> can match any character.
+       <b>Case 2</b>: If a character in the pattern is <code class="inline">.</code>, then we can ignore the current element from both the inputs and see if that returns us a match, as <code class="inline">.</code> can match any character.
     </li>
     <li>
        <b>Case 3</b>: If a character in the pattern is anything other than <code class="inline">*</code> and <code class="inline">.</code>,
-       <p>Then we check if the current character in the pattern matches the current element in a string if, so we can ignore the current character from both the input string and see if that returns us a match.</p>
+       <p>Then we check if the current character in the pattern matches the current element in a string if, so we can ignore the current character from both the inputs and see if that returns us a match.</p>
-       <p>Or the preceding character in the pattern is <code class="inline">.</code> if, so we can ignore the current element from both the input string and see if that returns us a match.</p>
+       <p>Or the preceding character in the pattern is <code class="inline">.</code> if, so we can ignore the current element from both the inputs and see if that returns us a match.</p>
     </li>
     <li>
         <b>Case 4</b>: Else we return False.